ThirVondukr/passlib/docs/lib/passlib.ifc.rst

     * ``"log2"`` - time taken scales exponentially with rounds value (e.g. :class:`~passlib.hash.bcrypt`)

+.. todo:: document the additional :meth:`PasswordHash.using` keywords available for setting rounds limits.

 ..
     todo: haven't decided if this is how I want the api look before formally publishing it in the documentation: